All Episodes

 This is this morning on the Senate floor.

-And this is uh this is his hysterical panicked comment.
+And this is his hysterical, panicked comment.

-Janice Rogers Brown believes, this has already been stated on the floor, that the New Deal, which helped save our country and get it back on its feet after the Great Depression was a triumph of our very own, quote, socialist revolution.
+Janice Rogers Brown believes, this has already been stated on the floor, that the New Deal, which helped save our country and get it back on its feet after the Great Depression, was a triumph of our very own, quote, socialist revolution.

 She has equated altruism with communism.